Quick Answer

 Safety in RV Heating

+A diesel combustion heater must be vented correctly.
 Exhaust gas must always be routed outdoors.
-Never allow exhaust to enter the RV, camper van, or sleeping area.
+Never allow exhaust to enter the RV, camper van, vehicle, sleeping area, or any occupied space.

 Is It a Replacement for Your RV Furnace?